 - Preferred Time: As early as possible after the Dhuhr time begins.
 Praying in congregation at the mosque is also highly rewarded.

-So, while the zuhr waqt last time is right before Asr starts, aiming for the beginning of the time is best.
+So, while the last time for dhuhr prayer is right before Asr starts, aiming for the beginning of the time is best.

 Can I Combine Dhuhr and Asr Prayers?

-Yes, in certain situations, Islam provides a concession (rukhsah) allowing a Muslim to combine Dhuhr and Asr prayers (and similarly, Maghrib and Isha).
-This is known as Jam’ al-Salat.
+Yes, in certain situations, Islam provides a concession (rukhsah) allowing a Muslim to combine Dhuhr and Asr prayers.
+Understanding when does dhuhr prayer end becomes particularly important when considering this.

-Scholars have agreed upon several conditions where combining is permitted.
+Scholars have agreed upon several conditions where combining is permitted, affecting the practical answer to when does zuhr time end for an individual on that day.

 - Travel: When you are traveling a significant distance (typically over 80-85 km), you are permitted to combine Dhuhr and Asr, and Maghrib and Isha.

 - Significant Hardship or Illness: This applies to situations where praying each prayer separately would cause immense difficulty.
+This relates to how long does dhuhr last in terms of its permissible window under duress.
 Examples include:

 - A doctor performing a long surgery.